nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

-Content for the website is organized in the folder [content](https://dip.torproject.org/web/tpo/tree/master/content).
+To follow this documentation you need to set up a [local copy of the website](Compiling-a-local-version-of-the-website) Content for the website is organized in the folder [content](https://dip.torproject.org/web/tpo/tree/master/content).
 The file responsible for content is always callend `contents.lr`.

 Also the `contents.lr` implements the filed specified in the model.
 Model are defined in the folder [models](https://dip.torproject.org/web/tpo/tree/master/models) and are used to specified fields used within the page.